FUHENG0571/Tent/README.md

 This is a project on discrete-time dynamical systems to obtain the bifurcation of the tent map.

-File three and four takes some time to run.
+File three and four take some time to run.